ViniciussMelo/rentalx/README.md

 **Functional requiriments**
 Should be able register a specification to a car.
-Should be able to list all specifications.
-Should be able to list all cars.

 **Business rules**
 Should not be able to register a specification to a non-registered car.